 Where to find a trustworthy contractor?

 The question is not just ‘How to build a delivery app’, but also ‘Who can execute the app?’.
 If you decide to develop an on-demand delivery app, an experienced contractor can significantly facilitate the process and offer you the best solutions on the market.
-We know that finding reliable and trustworthy outsourcers can be a headache for a startup.
-But at least, you can do these 3 small things to protect yourself before entrusting your idea.

-- Perform a background check.
 First of all, Google a company name and check out their website and client reviews.
 Then visit platforms like Behance and Dribbble and thoroughly study their design works.
 Companies who value their reputation care about their online presence and showcase what they can.
-At Purrweb we even run the blog in order to share your knowledge and help you learn about the experience we have in full-cycle app development.

-- Think about time.
-We strongly advise choosing someone who works with React Native and values your time and money.
-The framework allows us to create two different apps with one code, while native UI-elements will make them perform like solutions built with Swift and Java.
 Our experience says if you want to test a business idea, React Native is the perfect solution that saves time and your budget.
 At Purrweb, the average time required to develop a fully-functional React Native app from scratch is 3 months.
 Once it’s done, go share the product with users and get initial feedback or present it to investors and get financial support.

 Let’s reinforce the main points!

 We are often asked how to build a delivery app and where to start?
 The marketplace is big enough for everyone, and before you start, we recommend defining your niche, business model, and target audience.
-It is also important to think about how you are doing to make money – implementing commission fees, delivery fees, advertisements, all together, or maybe you come up with something absolutely new and creative?
+It is also important to think about how you are going to make money – implementing commission fees, delivery fees, advertisements, all together, or maybe you come up with something absolutely new and creative?

 We will help you to execute the ideas and figure out key elements.
 Remember, that most services separate apps for customers, restaurants, and couriers for both iOS and Android.
 But you don’t have to pay for all 6 apps – React Native uses a shared codebase and allows us to build apps for two mobile platforms at the same time.
 Also, feel free to use our list of key features your app needs, or just ask us about specific details for your upcoming project.